alvsanand/distributed-tracing-workshop/docs/laboratory-03/README.md

     <<< @/docs/laboratory-03/files/changes_kubernetes_flask_deployment.yml

-## 3. Integrate sinatra-app with Jaeger
+## 3. Integrating sinatra-app with Jaeger

-Now, it is time to modify ```simatra-app```, the Ruby service.
+Next, it is time to modify ```simatra-app```, the Ruby service.
 We will also add the necessary code to application and the deployment configuration in order to work with Jaeger.

 1. Add [jaeger-client-ruby](https://github.com/salemove/jaeger-client-ruby) dependencies: